Nik Russian con

 The challenge was to make £1 million in a single year.
 Realising that they would essentially be making their own prize money, most contestants quit the show within two days.
 One group stayed together for slightly longer: sleeping on the floor of their cameraman's flat, they attempted to create their own TV show about themselves.
 Having also given up his flat and job, Russian was also homeless, and was forced to stay with the contestants he had manipulated.
 After the programme failed, Russian went into hiding, and was unable to be contacted.
 He was eventually tracked down by one of his victims to an address in Richmond upon Thames, where he was forced to apologise on camera.
 As he had not taken any money from his victims, a criminal case against Russian was not pursued—a civil case was also not pursued due to a lack of funds.

 Background

 Nik Russian

 Nikita "Nik" Russian was born Keith Anthony Gillard in Surrey in 1977.
 Raised in Farnham, he legally changed his name to Jack Lister in his early twenties, then changed it again to Nikita Russian.
 He studied English at Goldsmiths, University of London, but dropped out before the exams.
-He had set up businesses and written unpublished novels before taking a job working at a branch of Waterstone's in London—he subsequently decided that he wanted to produce his own reality television programme.
+He had set up businesses and written unpublished novels before taking a job working part-time in the biography section of Waterstone's in Piccadilly—he subsequently decided that he wanted to produce his own reality television programme.